eProsima/Fast-DDS-monitor/docs/rst/formalia/titlepage.rst

   real-time scatter chart, enabling phase-space or correlation analysis between any pair of numeric fields.
 * :ref:`Image Pane <image_pane>` |Pro| for rendering live image and video data from DDS topics directly inside the monitor workspace.
+* :ref:`Publisher Pane <publisher_pane>` |Pro| for publishing user-defined samples on any discovered DDS topic, with a form built automatically from the topic's dynamic type and support for one-shot and continuous publishing.
 * :ref:`Topics Explorer <topics_panel>` |Pro| as a dedicated topic navigation panel with text filtering, expandable field trees, and context actions for opening Spy or Topic Chart panes.
 * :ref:`Workspace Save and Restore <workspace>` |Pro| to save and reload the full workspace state across